top of page

 TRC3 in the News

 News about the third Truth & Reconciliation Commission (TRC3) examining past human rights violations in adoption practices in South Korea.
-For more information about the the TRC, please see USKRG's TRC3 page.
+For more information about the latest TRC, please see USKRG's TRC3 page.

 March 4, 2026